JuliaDynamics/ComplexityMeasures.jl/docs/src/entropies.md

 ```

 ## Convenience functions
 In this subsection we expand documentation strings of "entropy names" that are used commonly in the literature, such as "permutation entropy".
 As we made clear in [API & terminology](@ref), these are just the existing Shannon/Rényi/Tsallis entropy with a particularly chosen probability estimator.
+We have only defined convenience functions for the most used names, and arbitrary more specialized convenience functions can be easily defined in a couple lines of code.
 ```@docs
 entropy_permutation
+entropy_spatial_permutation
 entropy_wavelet
 entropy_dispersion
 ```